lavary/sked/README.md

 > Some parts of this documentation is from Laravel's Task Scheduler documentation.

-Sked is wirtten in PHP but can be used for any kind of console commands and bash scripts.
+Sked is wirtten in PHP but it can execute console commands, shell scripts and even PHP callables.

 ## Installation